tballison/CC-MAIN-2021-31-PDF-UNTRUNCATED/README.md

 It is [well known](https://www.youtube.com/watch?v=5Af3IC5WxPo) that a significant number of PDF files lie within private intranets or repositories, behind log ins, and are not made publicly accessible due to PII or other confidential content.
 This means that all corpora created by web crawling may not adequately represent every PDF feature or capability.
-Even as web crawls go, preliminary analysis suggests that Common Crawl data should be viewed as a convenience sample.
+Even as web crawls go, preliminary analysis suggests that Common Crawl data can be viewed as a convenience sample.
-In short, the crawls (and this corpus) may not be representative nor complete, but they do offer a large set of data from the publicly accessible web.
+In short, the crawls (and this corpus) may not be fully representative nor complete, but they do offer a reliable large set of data from the publicly accessible web.

 For the specific `CC-MAIN-2021-31` crawl, the Common Crawl project [writes](https://commoncrawl.org/2021/08/july-august-2021-crawl-archive-available/):